 Hierarchical enforcement of policies

 The data resource specified in a policy statement is hierarchical by default.
-This means that the policy statement applies to the data object itself and to all the child objects contained by the data object.
-For example, a policy statement on Azure storage container applies to all the blobs contained within it.
+This means that the policy statement applies to the data object itself and to all the children objects contained by the data object.
+For example, a policy statement on Azure Storage container applies to all the blobs contained within it.

 Policy combining algorithm

-Then let’s assume that user ‘user1’, who is part of two groups: Finance-analyst and Finance-contractors, executes a call to blob read API.
-Since both policies will be applicable, Microsoft Purview will choose the most restrictive one, which is Deny of Read.
+Then let’s assume that user ‘user1’, who is part of two groups: Finance-analyst and Finance-contractors, executes a call to the blob read API.
+Since both policies will be applicable, Azure Storage will choose the most restrictive one, which is Deny of Read.
 Thus, the access request will be denied.

 A newly created policy exists in the draft mode state, only visible in Microsoft Purview.
 The act of publishing initiates enforcement of a policy in the specified data systems.
-It's an asynchronous action that can take between 5 minutes and 2 hours to be effective, depending on the enforcement code in the underlying data sources.
-For more information, consult the Data owner policies how-to guides related to each data source
+It's an asynchronous action that can take between 5 minutes and 2 hours to be effective, depending on the data source type.
+For more information, consult the Data owner policies how-to guides related to each data source type.

-Check the tutorials on how to create policies in Microsoft Purview that work on specific data systems.
+Check the guides on how to create policies in Microsoft Purview that get enforced in specific data systems.
 Beyond the UI, you can now try the Data owner policies API.